mattermost/docs/source/help/getting-started/organizing.rst

 .. tip :: Use colons to separate sections of channel names, rather than `` - `` or `` > `` which require more spaces to display.

-As the organization grows, disciplines might split across business units, products and geographies, with channel names like "US: Marketing" and "UK: Marketing"
+As the organization grows, disciplines might split across business units, products and geographies, with channel names like "US: Marketing" and "UK: Marketing".

-.. tip :: If you need to shorten country names, use standard `2-letter country codes <http://www.nationsonline.org/oneworld/country_code_list.htm>`_
+.. tip :: If you need to shorten country names, use standard `2-letter country codes <http://www.nationsonline.org/oneworld/country_code_list.htm>`_.

 You can combine the hierarchies, with formats like ``[SUB-TEAM]: [TOPIC]: [SUB-TOPIC]``.
-For example: ``US: Mrkt: Website`` and ``UK: Mrkt: Social Media``
+For example: ``US: Mrkt: Website`` and ``UK: Mrkt: Social Media``.

 .. tip :: Shorten words, particularly categories, by removing vowels, endings and redundant letter sounds.
 Example: Turn "Marketing" into "Mrkt", and "Project" into "Prjt".